Cortysus/bulk_renamer/README.md

  Copies are created in the same parent directory of the target directory.

  ## Test
- For a quick look at the program's functionality, execute the following command in the cloned repository:
+ For a quick look at the program's functionality, execute the following command in the repository root folder:
  ```
  python main.py orig_folder
  ```